What don’t successful bloggers do?

 Which might not sound like a lot but I literally wouldn’t have done half of these goals without realising what I as a person wanted to achieve.

-Crazy story about my list of 100 goals
+A crazy story about my list of 100 goals

 Within literally 2-3 minutes of completing this list of 100 goals, I got a phone call.